 The U.S. Ambassadors Fund for Cultural Preservation (AFCP) supports the preservation of cultural sites, cultural objects, and forms of traditional cultural expression in more than 100 developing countries around the world.
 AFCP-supported projects include the restoration of ancient and historic buildings, assessment and conservation of rare manuscripts and museum collections, preservation and protection of important archaeological sites, and the documentation of vanishing traditional craft techniques and indigenous languages.

-Since 2001, the AFCP has awarded funds to 13 projects which have helped to support the preservation of cultural sites in Guatemala:
+Since 2001, 13 projects in Guatemala have received and implemented AFCP grants to help support the preservation of important cultural sites:

 - Conservation of Classic Period Maya Cave Paintings in Naj Tunich Archaeological Park in Petén (2018)

 - Preventive Conservation of the Cortes Textile Collection at the Ixchel Museum (2013)